Students can explore the Aga Khan Museum — in-person or online — where we connect cultures through art using curriculum-linked experimental learning.

 With all of your preferences in mind, our events staff will help you take advantage of all the museum has to offer by creating a memorable and enjoyable corporate event for everyone involved.More

-The Aga Khan Museum is renowned for its impressive architecture and pristine landscaping, which makes it the picture-perfect location for taking photos.
+The Aga Khan Museum is renowned for its impressive architecture and pristine landscaping, making it the picture-perfect location for taking photos.
 Before your visit, please consult our photography guidelines to ensure the best possible experience for you and other guests.

 Visitors to the Aga Khan Park are enthusiastically encouraged to take pictures while there.
 The Park is open seven days a week from dawn until dusk (closing at 10 pm from April 1 to October 31).
 Its formal gardens, designed by renowned landscape architect Vladimir Djurovic, feature beautiful trees, manicured lawns, and five reflecting pools